BlueMap-Minecraft/BlueMapWiki/community/Customisation.md

 To get started, you should create a `.js` file in your webroot (usually `/bluemap/web/`).
 Then you need to register that script with BlueMap, so it'll actually load it.
 You do this in `webapp.conf`, by putting the file name in the `scripts: [ ]` list.
-After adding it to the list, you'll probably want to reload BlueMap, so BlueMap applies the changes you've made to the configs.
+After adding it to the list, you need to reload BlueMap, so BlueMap applies the changes you've made to the configs.
 You can do so with the `/bluemap reload light` command.

 Ththe following codeblock is the content of the script file.
 You can customise the text of the button by changing what's inside the label div,